 We wish everyone a joyous celebration on this special day.

-Today was the day for the BIG Easter egg hunt and grandson Bobby and granddaughter Ellie were all set.
+Today was the day for the BIG Easter egg hunt and grandson and granddaughter were all set.

-Sampling treats found in the hunt was Ellie's favorite part — can you tell that she's a chocolate lover ?
+Sampling treats found in the hunt was the best part — can you tell that she's a chocolate lover ?

-Egg coloring was the next important event with help from Grandpa Grenville as it was Ellie's first time.
+Egg coloring was the next important event with help from Grandpa as it was her first time.

-Ellie has as much color on her hands as on the eggs; Bobby is more experienced now.
+Granddaughter has as much color on her hands as on the eggs; her brother is more experienced.